A-Dnj/CompChem/VMD/README.md

 # My VMD use

-Here is how I use VMD (1.9.4) and my VMD scripts, which I run on my computer. <br>
+In this folder, I am reporting how I use VMD (1.9.4) and my VMD scripts, which I run directly on my computer. <br>
 In [tips.md](tips.md), there are some tips to make your VMD visualization prettier! <br>
 <br>
-To run the scripts, you need to use the TkConsole, which you can find under Extensions>TK Console: <br>
+To run the scripts, you need to use the TkConsole, which you can find (under Extensions): <br>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/bb573681-c247-454a-b9cc-f28f670d6393" alt="OpenTK" width="300">
 </p>